akispan/crime_rate_project/README.md

 spacy, spacy download en_core_web_sm, geopandas, geopy, spacy.cli.download("el_core_news_sm")

-The modules need to be imported are:
+### The modules need to be imported are:

 drive, json, spacy, spacy.cli, defaultdict, pandas, plotly.express, geopandas, geopy, Nominatim

+## DATA:

+Data are json formatted.
+The Releases are technically a list of lists grouped by date like the following example:
+[
+	['Jenuary 2019',
+		[{'title':'A crime was commited today in Athens' subway', 'report': 'Some information about the crime in here'}, {'title':'A crime was commited today in Athens' subway', 'report': 'Some information about the crime in here'}
+		],
+	]
+]

 Give examples